JingyueWu/P.yoelii/MiltiQC Report/README.md

 12) Status Checks which is a diagram that shows status for each FastQC section showing whether results seem entirely normal (green), slightly abnormal (orange) or very unusual (red).

-In this MultiQC file, MultiQC reports regarding SRA experimental data are being listed along with my interpretation.
+In this MultiQC file, MultiQC reports regarding SRA experimental data of before and after the trimming of adapter are being listed along with my interpretation.